October 17, 2013

 The head collar is similar in principle to a horse's halter.
 One strap of the collar fits around your dog's neck and sits high on the head, just behind the ears.
 The other strap of the collar forms a loop around your dog's muzzle.
 The leash attaches to ring at bottom of muzzle loop.

 The head collar is good for strong, energetic dogs who both jump and pull.
-Because the halter is around your dog's muzzle, instead of her neck, your dog loses a great deal of leverage, and she will be unable to pull on the leash with the full weight of her body.
+Because the halter is around your dog's muzzle, instead of them neck, your dog loses a great deal of leverage, and they will be unable to pull on the leash with the full weight of their body.

 It may take some time, patience, and lots of treats to get your dog accustomed to wearing a head collar.
-Put it on her for short periods until your dog is comfortable in the collar.
-Then she should only wear it when you are taking her out on a leash.
-Don’t leave the head collar on your dog all the time; eventually she will manage to pull off the muzzle loop and use it as her chew toy!
+Put it on them for short periods until your dog is comfortable in the collar.
+Then they should only wear it when you are taking them out on a leash.
+Don’t leave the head collar on your dog all the time; eventually they will manage to pull off the muzzle loop and use it as their chew toy!